brucemack/brucemack.github.io/ampersand/asl-dsp-notes.md

 aggregation of the previous 50 frame statistics to form a summary for the second.

 The aggregate peak power is displayed in dBFS.
-This is computed by finding the the maximum peak voltage across all 50 frame statistics, squaring the peak, normalizing by 2<sup>30</sup>, and taking the 10 * log<sub>10</sub> of that value.
+This is computed by finding the the maximum peak voltage across all 50 frame statistics, squaring that peak, normalizing by 2<sup>30</sup>, and taking the 10×log<sub>10</sub> of that value.
 A zero peak power is displayed as -96dB.

 The aggregate average power is displayed in dBFS.
-This is computed by averaging the average powers of the 50 frame statistics, normalizing by 2<sup>30</sup>, and taking the 10 * log<sub>10</sub> of that value.
+This is computed by averaging the average powers of the 50 frame statistics, normalizing by 2<sup>30</sup>, and taking the 10×log<sub>10</sub> of that value.
 All steps in this calculation are performed using double-precision floating point.
 A zero average power is displayed as -96dB.

 The maximum and minimum values of the individual frame average powers are also computed.